mongodb/leafygreen-ui/.changeset/lazy-sheep-do.md

 '@leafygreen-ui/typography': minor
 ---

-Adds value to `rel` prop in Link component when link is external
+Adds value to `rel` prop in Link component when href is external